-- 711.8.
-If an effect allows a player to cast a double-faced card as a face-down creature spell, or if a double-faced card enters the battlefield face down, it will have the characteristics given to it by the rule or effect that caused it to be face down.
+- 712.8.
+A meld card enters the battlefield with its front face up unless it's being melded with its counterpart. - 712.9.
+If an effect allows a player to cast a meld card as a face-down spell, or if a meld card enters the battlefield face down, it will have the characteristics given to it by the rule or effect that caused it to be face down.
 That card remains hidden, using either a face-down checklist card or opaque sleeves.
-See rule 707, "Face-Down Spells and Permanents." - 711.8a While face down, a double-faced permanent can't transform.
-If it is turned face up, it will have its front face up. - 711.9.
-Double-faced permanents can't be turned face down.
-If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 711.10.
-A double-faced card that is exiled face down remains hidden, using either a face-down checklist card or opaque sleeves.
-See rule 711.3. - 711.11.
-When a double-faced permanent transforms, it doesn't become a new object.
-Any effects that applied to that permanent will continue to apply to it after it transforms.
-Example: An effect gives Village Ironsmith (the front face of a double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
-Ironfang will continue to get +2/+2 until end of turn. - 711.12.
-If an effect instructs a player to name a card, the player may name either face of a double-faced card but not both. - 712.
-Controlling Another Player - 712.1.
+See rule 707, "Face-Down Spells and Permanents." - 712.10.
+Meld cards on the battlefield and melded permanents can't be turned face down.
+If a spell or ability tries to turn such a permanent face down, nothing happens. - 712.11.
+If an effect instructs a player to name a card, the player may name the front face of a meld card or the combined back face of a meld pair. - 713.
+Checklist Cards - 713.1.
+A checklist card is a game supplement that can be used to represent a double-faced card or meld card. - 713.2.
+A checklist card has a normal Magic card back.
+The face of a checklist card is divided into sections.
+Each section lists the name and mana cost of each double-faced card or meld card it could represent and includes a fill-in circle.
+Before a checklist card can be used, exactly one of the fill-in circles must be marked to denote which card the checklist card represents. - 713.3.
+If a checklist card is used in a deck, the card it represents is set aside prior to the beginning of the game (see rule 103.1a) and must remain available throughout the game.
+A checklist card can't be included in a deck unless it is representing a double-faced card or a meld card. - 713.4.
+For all game purposes, the checklist card is considered to be the card it's representing. - 713.5.
+If the checklist card is face up in a public zone, it should be set aside and the double-faced card or meld card that it represents should be used instead. - 714.
+Controlling Another Player - 714.1.
 Some cards allow a player to control another player during that player's next turn.
 This effect applies to the next turn that the affected player actually takes.
-The affected player is controlled during the entire turn; the effect doesn't end until the beginning of the next turn. - 712.1a Multiple player-controlling effects that affect the same player overwrite each other.
-The last one to be created is the one that works. - 712.1b If a turn is skipped, any pending player-controlling effects wait until the player who would be affected actually takes a turn. - 712.2.
-One card (Word of Command) allows a player to control another player for a limited duration. - 712.3.
+The affected player is controlled during the entire turn; the effect doesn't end until the beginning of the next turn. - 714.1a Multiple player-controlling effects that affect the same player overwrite each other.
+The last one to be created is the one that works. - 714.1b If a turn is skipped, any pending player-controlling effects wait until the player who would be affected actually takes a turn. - 714.2.
+One card (Word of Command) allows a player to control another player for a limited duration. - 714.3.
 Only control of the player changes.
 All objects are controlled by their normal controllers.
-A player who's being controlled during his or her turn is still the active player. - 712.4.
-If information about an object would be visible to the player being controlled, it's visible to both that player and the controller of the player.
+A player who's being controlled during his or her turn is still the active player. - 714.4.
+If information about an object in the game would be visible to the player being controlled, it's visible to both that player and the controller of the player.
+If information about cards outside the game would be visible to the player being controlled, it's visible only to that player, not the controller of the player.